Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 |154.7

-- UConn has a 9-1 record against the spread while going 8-2 overall over its past 10 contests.
+- UConn has a 9-1 record against the spread while finishing 8-2 overall in its past 10 games.

 - The Huskies have hit the over in four of their last 10 contests.